tuesday-strategies/react-native-team-communications/README.md

 ## TODO

-- [ ] Refactor how arguments are passed in to the methods (change from multiple parameters to an args object)
+- [ ] Work on V3 of the library to make major changes to how arguments are passed to methods and to change how we handle encoding of various parameters